 Woodland voles have a monogamous mating system.

 Mating generally takes place from spring through fall with a peak in late spring to early summer.
 Some woodland voles may breed throughout the year if they live at low altitudes or experience mild winters.
-About 21 days after breeding takes place, a litter of between 3 and 7 young is born.
-The litter size can range from 1 to 13 newborns.
+After a gestation period of about 21 days, females give birth to a litter of on average 3 to 7 individuals, though litters can range from 1 to 13 newborns.
 Females are polyestrous and may have several litters in a year.

 Females make nests in underground burrows, shallow surface depressions, or under rocks and logs.
 Nests are globular in shape and lined with shredded vegetation.
 They are approximately 150 mm in diameter.
 Young are helpless at birth and are weaned in about 17 days.